logisim-evolution/logisim-evolution/README.md

 * Logisim by Joseph Lawrance et al. [(link)](https://github.com/lawrancej/logisim) - they have started from Burch's original code and integrated it in several open-source development frameworks, cleaning up the code.
 We have taken a few code cleanups and the redo functionality from their code.
 * logisim-iitd [(link)](https://code.google.com/p/logisim-iitd) - IIT Delhi version of Logisim, it integrates the Floating-Point Components within the Arithmetic Unit.
 * Logisim for the CS3410 course, Cornell's University [(link)](http://www.cs.cornell.edu/courses/cs3410/2015sp/) - they have a very interesting test vector feature, that has only recently integrated in logisim-evolution.

+## Alternatives
+* A complete rewriting of Logisim, called Digital, has been developed by Prof. Helmut Neemann of the Baden-Württemberg Cooperative State University Mosbach.
+You can find it [(here)](https://github.com/hneemann/Digital).